dmlogv/ambroxol/README.md

   from data block and printing it using `INT 10h` BIOS function.

+### A not very simple printer in the `color-printer.mbr`

+Improves:

+- Changes a video mode to use colored output
+- String printing in the infinite loop
+- (New!)
+String changing a color!

 ### A useless typewriter in the `typewriter.mbr`

 `typewriter.mbr` contains an example of the keyboard input processing.